What is germinate? How does it fit our science curriculum Grade 1/2?

 Another Newcombe article on the importance of spatial reasoning: Picture This

-The Cover above is this document: Spatial ability handbook copy of introduction
+The Cover below is this document: Spatial ability handbook copy of introduction

 Despite its age this publication is quite insightful and a reminder that these are not new understandings.
 It takes us forever in education to pay attention to what we are learning in research about learning.